ulsdevteam/islandora_digital_workflow/README.md

  - workflow_batch Drupal node content type with CCK fields for each batch property
  - Drupal taxonomy and several vocabularies to track batch "Stage", and "Content Type" (correlates to Islandora object models).
  - create the tables: islandora_digital_workflow_batch, islandora_digital_workflow_batch_items, islandora_digital_workflow_actions, islandora_digital_workflow_transactions, islandora_digital_workflow_problem_items, islandora_digital_workflow_sequence, islandora_digital_workflow_model_sequence, islandora_digital_workflow_sequence_actions.
 It will also insert the initial set of records into the islandora_digital_workflow_actions table.
  - Deploy the Forena reports SQL and FRX files to the configured Forena locations.
+This requires that the Drupal "**Private file system path**" is configured and editable by the web server (this path is configured at /admin/config/media/file-system).
  - custom Drupal views to display the workflow_batch nodes

 ## Permissions